What is the mission of Historic Annapolis?

 What do the historic markers that I see on buildings around Annapolis signify?

 Historic Annapolis initiated the Historic Building Marker Program in 1969 to acknowledge and encourage good stewardship and preservation of the historic structures and cultural landscapes in the city’s historic district.
-Today there are over 260 markers on buildings, identifying their architectural style and time period.
+Today there are more than 280 markers on buildings, identifying their architectural style and time period.
 The markers educate visitors and residents about the rich architectural heritage of Maryland’s capital city.
 To receive a marker, a building must meet the criteria of the National Register of Historic Places, which signifies that the structure is of architectural or historical importance.
 For more information go to, http://www.annapolis.org/historic/historic-markers

 What is the National Register of Historic Places and how can I get my property listed on it?